aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 A cynic is only a frustrated optimist.

-Last update: Mon Jul 14 05:17:17 2025
+Last update: Tue Jul 15 05:15:54 2025

 ### Let's play! 🎮